Skip to content

 Where does your data come from?

 Our primary source for live and historical exchange-rate data is TwelveData.
-We also use European Central Bank reference rates as an additional reference source, and Bank for International Settlements survey data for market context.
+For broader fiat coverage, we also use Open Exchange Rates, which provides hourly rates for 170+ currencies.
+We use European Central Bank reference rates as an additional reference source, and Bank for International Settlements survey data for market context.
 If a direct rate is temporarily unavailable, we may calculate a cross-rate through a major currency such as USD or EUR.

 Can I trust online currency converters?